Further details about the program

-IUE-CWA is currently seeking the next class of younger members to become participants in this exciting program.
+IUE-CWA is currently seeking the next class of newer members to become participants in this exciting program.

 Benefits of this program include:

-There is no set age requirement, but we are looking to identify new members who might not otherwise get the opportunity to participate in a program of this kind.
-More information on the requirements of the program is below.
+As you will read in the description, there is no set age requirement, but we are looking to identify newer members who want to get involved and might not otherwise get the opportunity to participate in a program of this kind.
+More information on the requirements of the program is on the attached forms.

-Applicants must be endorsed by their Local (locals may endorse more than one applicant).
-We look forward to this opportunity to meet the best and brightest future leaders from our Locals, and to ensure that the future of our movement is in good hands.
+Applicants must be endorsed by their local (locals may endorse more than one applicant) and applications must be received February 19, 2024.
+We look forward to this opportunity to meet the best and brightest future leaders from our locals, and to ensure that the future of our movement is in good hands.

-- Applicants must be willing to travel four times over the next year for meetings, with plenty of advanced notice to schedule.
+- Applicants must be willing to travel four times over the next year for meetings (pandemic permitting), with plenty of advanced notice to schedule.

 - Applicants must be willing to spend four to six hours per month of uncompensated personal time on the program.

-- Applicants must have regular access to email (locals may help provide this).
+- Applicants must have regular access to email and internet.

 - Preference will be given to members who are not officers, and who have never attended a national meeting or training.

-- Women and members of color are especially encouraged to apply.
+- Women and people of color are especially encouraged to apply.

-- Applications must include an endorsement from the applicant’s local (see page 3 of application).
+- Applications must include an endorsement from the applicant’s local.